dubniczky/Password-Cracker/README.md

 ## Milestone 3: Implementing salt *(completed)*

-The current method of cracking seems unnecessary, since we could just pre-calculate the hashes and start comparing every time, without needing to do the hashing every time.
+The current method of cracking seems unnecessary, since we could just pre-calculate the hashes and start comparing every time without needing to do the hashing every time.

 This is why [salts](https://en.wikipedia.org/wiki/Salt_(cryptography)) are commonly used in password storing.
 Salts are a random series of characters, that are attached to the end of the password before being hashed.
 Here are two a salted hashes for __banana__ with 4 byte salts: